snowdrop/k8s-infra/ansible/README-oc.md

-# Instructions to install OpenShift using oc cluster command
+# Instructions to install OpenShift using a cluster ansible role

 - To create an all in one cluster using oc cluster command, then it is required to have a CentOS vm that you can access using ssh